VulnVuln/BR_Dataset/Readme.md

 </ul>
 <h2>Data collection</h2>
 Concretely, the first part of security-relevant bug reports have been manually collected by relying on a publicly available security-commits dataset release in 2018 [17]. <br>
-The second part of this dataset is collected by checking the tracking  systems  of  Mozilla  and  RedHat  projects we were able to rely on the publicly-visible security tags put by development teams to collect 202 and 4 702 security-relevant bug reports, respectively from Mozilla and RedHat.
+The second part of this dataset is collected by checking the tracking  systems  of  Mozilla  and  RedHat  projects we were able to rely on the publicly-visible security tags put by development teams to collect 202 and 4 702 security-relevant bug reports, respectively from Mozilla and RedHat.<br>
+The last part contains bug reports available in the dataset proposed by Mostafa et al (S. Mostafa, X. Wang, Automatic identification of security bug reports via semi-supervised learning and cve mining).
 <h2>Application</h2>
+  Early Detection of Security-Relevant Bug Reports using Machine Learning: How Far Are We?
 </html>